tlmat-unican/MQTT-QUIC-for-RaspberryPi/README.md

 # MQTT-QUIC-for-RaspberryPi

 This code has been use to obtain the results of:
-*Delay and Energy Consumption of MQTT over QUIC: An~Empirical Characterization Using Commercial-Off-The-Shelf Devices*
+*Delay and Energy Consumption of MQTT over QUIC: An~Empirical Characterization Using Commercial-Off-The-Shelf Devices*.
 DOI: [https://doi.org/10.3390/s22103694](https://doi.org/10.3390/s22103694)

 ## Broker